MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-c4394.md

 You can declare a managed function to have public accessibility.
 For more information, see [Type visibility](../../dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md#BKMK_Type_visibility) and [Member visibility](../../dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md#BKMK_Member_visibility).

 C4394 is always issued as an error.
-You can turn off this warning or change its level with `#pragma warning` or **/wd**; see [warning](../../preprocessor/warning.md) or [/w, /W0, /W1, /W2, /W3, /W4, /w1, /w2, /w3, /w4, /Wall, /wd, /we, /wo, /Wv, /WX (Warning Level)](../../build/reference/compiler-option-warning-level.md) for more information.
+You can turn off this warning or change its level with `#pragma warning` or **/wd**.
+For more information, see [warning](../../preprocessor/warning.md) or [/w, /W0, /W1, /W2, /W3, /W4, /w1, /w2, /w3, /w4, /Wall, /wd, /we, /wo, /Wv, /WX (Warning Level)](../../build/reference/compiler-option-warning-level.md).

 ## Example